RickaPrincy/faker-ui/README.md

 - Click the "Generate" button to send a request to the backend server, which will generate the data and send back a response with a link to the SQL file containing the data.

-- Once you click the "Generate" button, there should be a world : "Download your file here!" so you just click the world "here" do download you file.
+- Once you click the "Generate" button, a phrase : "Download your file here!" should appear so you can just click the world "here" do download your file.

 ![Result](/img/result.png "result of the example")